NBA Mock Draft 2018: Michael Porter Jr.'s back injury one of many questions after No. 1

 It's anyone's guess where the EuroLeague star will get drafted, but chances are it'll be within the first three picks

 Deandre Ayton is going first overall to the Suns.
 Book it.
-But everything after that about the 2018 NBA Draft seems up in the air.
-There are conflicting reports about how much the Kings do or do not like Luka Doncic, how the Hawks feel everybody and how comfortable franchises will be with what they learn about Michael Porter Jr.'s back between now and June 21.

-To me, that's now the most fascinating question about this draft: Where will Porter land?
+But everything after that, as it pertains to the 2018 NBA Draft, seems very much up in the air.
+There are conflicting reports about how much the Kings do or do not like Luka Doncic, how the Hawks feel about just about everybody, and how comfortable franchises will be with what they learn about Michael Porter Jr.'s back between now and June 21.
+And, to me, that's now the most fascinating question connected to this draft: Where will Porter land?

 A year ago, he was widely considered a top-three talent and real contender to go first overall.
 But back surgery cost him almost his entire freshman season.
-And now everybody picking after Phoenix has their doctors trying to determine if Porter's undeniable ability as a high-scoring wing is enough to trump any possible longterm concerns.
+So now everybody picking after Phoenix has their doctors trying to determine if Porter's undeniable ability as a high-scoring wing is enough to trump any possible longterm concerns.
 Or, more likely, if there are any real longterm concerns.
-For what it's worth, the early returns sound positive.
-And the idea that Porter is releasing his medical information to every franchise suggests the family feels there's nothing significant to hide.
+For what it's worth, the early returns sound positive -- although the postponement of a second workout because of a hip strain is obviously concerning.
 As always, we'll see.
 But if Ayton, Bagley and Luka Doncic go first, second and third in some order, the Grizzlies would be wise to seriously consider selecting the former high school star.

 Again, it's all based on the medicals.

-But if the doctors say there are no red flags, Ayton, Bagley and Doncic are off the board, I'd very much, if I were the Grizzlies, lean toward selecting Porter with the fourth pick of the 2018 NBA Draft.
-That way of thinking is reflected in this updated mock draft.
+But if the doctors say there are no red flags, and if Ayton, Bagley and Doncic are off the board, I would, if I were the Grizzlies, lean toward selecting Porter with the fourth pick of the 2018 NBA Draft.
+And that way of thinking is reflected in this updated mock draft.

 |1